 On May 18, the President of the Seabed Disputes Chamber, Judge Tullio Treves, adopted an Order deciding that the International Seabed Authority and those organizations invited as intergovernmental organizations to participate as observers in the Assembly of the Authority are considered likely to be able to furnish information on the questions submitted to the Seabed Disputes Chamber and invited them and the States Parties to the United Nations Convention on the Law of the Sea to present written statements on the questions contained in the Request, fixing 9 August 2010 as the time-limit for the presentation of such written statements.
-The President of the Seabed Disputes Chamber also fixed 14 September 2010 as the date for the opening of the hearing at which oral statements may be submitted to the Seabed Disputes Chamber by the States Parties to the Convention, the International Seabed Authority and the intergovernmental organizations referred to above.
+The President of the Seabed Disputes Chamber also fixed 14 September 2010 as the date for the opening of the hearing at which oral statements may be submitted to the Seabed Authority and the intergovernmental organizations referred to above.
 They are invited to indicate their intention to make oral statements at the hearing to the Registrar no later than 3 September 2010.

 Dispute concerning delimitation of the maritime boundary between Bangladesh and Myanmar in the Bay of Bengal (Bangladesh v.
 Myanmar).
 By Order 2010/01 of 28 January 2010, the President of the ITLOS fixed the time-limits for the filing of Memorial and Counter-Memorial.
 During consultations held with the President of the Tribunal on 25 and 26 January 2010 on the premises of the Tribunal, the representatives of the parties agreed on the following order and time-limits for the filing of the written pleadings: 1 July 2010 as time-limit for the filing of the Memorial by Bangladesh, and 1 December 2010 as time-limit for the filing of the Counter-Memorial by Myanmar.
-They further agreed that, should the Tribunal find it necessary to authorize the presentation of reply and rejoinder, the time-limits for the filing of these pleadings should be as follows: 15 March 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Reply by Bangladesh.
+They further agreed that, should the Tribunal find it necessary to authorize the presentation of reply and rejoinder, the time-limits for the filing of the Reply by Bangladesh, and 1 July 2011, time-limit for the filing of the Rejoinder by Myanmar.
 On February 12, the President of the ITLOS appointed three arbitrators to serve as members of the Annex VII arbitral tribunal instituted for the settlement of this dispute.
 The arbitrators are Rüdiger Wolfrum (Germany), Tullio Treves (Italy) and Ivan Shearer (Australia).
 The President also appointed Rüdiger Wolfrum as the president of the arbitral tribunal.
 These appointments were made in consultation with the two parties to the dispute.
-In accordance with article 3 of Annex VII of the United Nations Convention on the Law of the Sea, if the parties are unable to reach an agreement on the appointment of one or more of the members of the tribunal to be appointed by agreement, or on the appointment of the president of the arbitral tribunal, these appointments shall be made by the President of the International Tribunal for the Law of the Sea at the request of a party to the dispute and in consultation with the parties.
+In accordance with article 3 of Annex VII of the United Nations Convention on the Law of the Sea, if the parties are unable to reach an agreement on the appointment of one or more of the members of the tribunal to be appointed by agreement, or on the appointment of the President of the International Tribunal for the Law of the Sea at the request of a party to the dispute and in consultation with the parties.
 In a letter dated 13 December 2009, the Minister of Foreign Affairs of Bangladesh had requested the President of the Tribunal to appoint the three arbitrators, since the two parties were unable to reach an agreement thereon.